George Yannis: Running career

 George Yannis is passionate about running, having finished 72 Marathon races, as well as several other road, trail and triathlon races, in Greece and in Europe.
 His first Marathon was at the age of 18 and his best performance is 2 hours 56 minutes in Athens at the age of 21.
-By the age of 35 he has completed 20 Marathons and after a 15-year running break (1999–2014), during the last decade he has completed another 50 Marathons.
+By the age of 35 he had completed 20 Marathons and after a 15-year running break (1999–2014), during the last decade he completed another 50 Marathons.

-In November 2024 in Athens, he has successfully completed a campaign to run 30 Marathons in 30 months in order to actively promote the adoption of city-wide 30km/h speed limit in as many cities as possible worldwide, as a key policy for safer, healthier and greener cities.
+In November 2024 in Athens, he successfully completed a campaign to run 30 Marathons in 30 months in order to actively promote the adoption of city-wide 30km/h speed limit in as many cities as possible worldwide, as a key policy for safer, healthier and greener cities.
 The global impact of the campaign included over 400,000 views and 100,000 visitors per year to the campaign's websites and social media, along with numerous traditional media interviews on TV, and publications in scientific journals and conferences.